Constitution and Bylaws for the

 Article IV.
 Officers, Chapter Council, and Executive Committee.

 Section 2.
-The officers and Senators shall be elected annually on or before March 21, and shall take office on the following April 1.
+Nominations shall be closed and all nomination materials shall be due by February 28.
+The elected officers and representatives shall be elected annually on or before March 31, and shall take office on the following April 1.

 Section 3.
 The Chapter Council shall be composed of the elected officers, Senators, Alternate Senators and the appointed chairs of the standing committees.
 The Chairpersons of the standing committees shall be ex-officio nonvoting members of the Chapter Council.
 The Executive Committee shall be composed of the President, Vice-President, Treasurer, Secretary, Grievance Chair, and Chief Bargaining Negotiator.